hubleto/developer/book/content/pages/tutorial/add-first-model.md

 # Add first model

-In this tutorial, you learn how to add your first model into your app.
+In this tutorial, you learn how to add your first model into your app and how to create UI for managing data in SQL database.

 > **IMPORTANT** In this tutorial, we will follow up with the **MyApp** developed in [this tutorial](../create-first-app).

 All app models are stored in two separated files.
 In this tutorial, we'll create a simple model without any relation.

+## Introduction

+### Hubleto model

+Each model in Hubleto app is located in `Models` sub-folder of your app's root folder.
+And, each model is a class that extends from `\HubletoMain\Core\Model` class.

+### Adding eloquent

+Hubleto uses [Laravel's Eloquent](https://laravel.com/docs/11.x/eloquent) as the database layer.
+It's flexible, secure and well-maintained.

+To make this working, additional file has to be created in `Models/Eloquent` subfolder and this file must contain a class which extends from `\HubletoMain\Core\ModelEloquent` class.

-## Addressbook app
+## Addressbook app: Manage contacts

+### Add model

 Let's learn by examples.
 We will create a very simple addressbook app.